noscript

 Green Mountain Nature Preserve

-Green Mountain Nature Preserve is a 366-acre preserve featuring streams and waterfalls that flow most of the year, ultimately contributing to the Tennessee River.
+Green Mountain Nature Preserve is a 818-acre preserve in South Huntsville.
+The preserve has two sections – North and South.
+The Alum Hollow Trailhead offers access to the Green Mountain South trail system and features streams and waterfalls that flow most of the year, ultimately contributing to the Tennessee River.
 It also holds a prehistoric Native American camp as well as Alum Cave, a rock shelter used during the Middle Woodland period.
 Visitors can enjoy a variety of interesting natural and historic features while exploring over 5 miles of trails, ranging from easy to difficult.

 Upcoming Events at Green Mountain Nature Preserve